raspishake/rsudp/docs/installing.rst

 *********************************

 A UNIX installer script is available at :bash:`unix-install-rsudp.sh`.
-This script checks whether or not you have Anaconda installed, then downloads and installs it if need be.
+This script checks whether or not you have Anaconda or Miniconda installed, then downloads and installs it if need be.
 This script has been tested on both :bash:`x86_64` and :bash:`armv7l` architectures (meaning that it can run on your home computer or a Raspberry Pi)